High-voltage direct current: Monopole

 These effects can be eliminated with installation of a metallic return conductor between the two ends of the monopolar transmission line.
-Since one terminal of the converters is connected to earth, the return conductor need not be insulated for the full transmission voltage which makes it less costly than the high-voltage conductor.
+Since one terminal of the converters is connected to earth, the return conductor need not be insulated for the full transmission voltage, which makes it less costly than the high-voltage conductor.
 The decision of whether or not to use a metallic return conductor is based upon economic, technical and environmental factors.

-Modern monopolar systems for pure overhead lines carry typically 1.5 GW.
-If underground or underwater cables are used, the typical value is 600 MW.
+Modern monopolar systems for pure overhead lines typically carry 2 GW.
+If underground or underwater cables are used, the typical value is 1 GW.

 Most monopolar systems are designed for future bipolar expansion.
 Transmission line towers may be designed to carry two conductors, even if only one is used initially for the monopole transmission system.
 The second conductor is either unused, used as electrode line or connected in parallel with the other (as in case of Baltic Cable).